8 Chapter 8 – Rendezvous

 Figure 6: Using the Rendezvous Point, a Target and an Interceptor Satellite Calculate an Initial Phase Angle.

-Between this, the final phase angle, and the angular velocities of both the interceptor and the target, a relationship can be found.
+Between this, the final phase angle and the angular velocities of both the interceptor and the target, a relationship can be found as shown in Equation 6.

 Sometimes, this can yield a negative number.
 In that case, we simply add 2π to the numerator and recalculate, much like we did in Kepler’s Prediction Problem.